The Drexel Story Medicine Pivot in Response to the Pandemic

 I hate myself for admitting this, but this darned pandemic has made me a better teacher.
 I know that any teacher reading this right would also hate me for saying such.
 So right now I am ducking for cover and turning off the comments section.
 But it’s true.
 I am better at what I have been tasked to do all along, because I have suddenly been forced to do it differently.

 I teach Story Medicine at Drexel, WRIT 215.
-It’s a Community-Based Learning class in which my students write and perform original half hour shows for patients at Children’s Hospital of Philadelphia (CHOP).
-My students perform their shows live in the lobby of CHOP twice a week during the school quarter.
+It’s a Community-Based Learning class in which my students write and perform original half hour shows for children patients at a local hospital.
+My students perform their shows live in the lobby of the hospital twice a week during the school quarter.
 Kids come down from the wards if they can, or watch in their rooms on a closed circuit TV channel.

 Basically, it’s a creative writing class with a civic engagement twist.
 The course fulfills institutional aims of experiential education and civic engagement.
 My students aren’t sitting around a workshop table writing in a vacuum for an imaginary audience.
 They are going out into the real world and writing for actual kids and then getting a chance to see if those kids are actually entertained by what they wrote.

 Well, just imagine my thoughts when the pandemic hit.
-We performed our last Story Medicine show at CHOP on a Tuesday morning in early March on week ten of the spring quarter.
+We performed our last Story Medicine show on a Tuesday morning in early March on week ten of the spring quarter.
 I felt like we were perched on the precipice.
 Any minute this would be the end.
 Story Medicine is turning five years old right now, this spring.
 Would this be the last show for a long time?
 Would we ever get back into the hospital in the strange new world that will emerge post-pandemic?
-I felt so sad, watching my wonderful, enthusiastic Drexel students in costumes up there on the stage, performing their hearts out for the kids at CHOP.
-I was thinking that this could be the end of what my students and I and the good folks at CHOP had built together.
+I felt so sad, watching my wonderful, enthusiastic Drexel students in costumes up there on the stage, performing their hearts out for the kids at at the hospital.
+I was thinking that this could be the end of what my students and I and the good folks at the hospital had built together.

 During finals week, the first week of Stay at Home orders, it was clear that at least the beginning of the spring quarter would be taught remotely.
 My first thought was that we should cancel Story Medicine.
 After all, how in the world do you take four college students cow costumes and put them in cyberspace?
 And if the patients are the real teachers, how to you bring them to the class when the class is scattered all over the country?
 It seemed impossible to me to even attempt to replicate the civic engagement and experiential learning aspects of my class.